Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 Social events photos | Gallery
 Older courts photos | Gallery
 Clubhouse photos | Gallery

 All these features were present within the website.
 ### Links
 Links include:-
 * links to pages within the website (Home, Events, Juniors, Gallery)
 * links to social media, opening into a separate window
-* links to external websites opening into a blank page (sites for coaching, membership secretary, venue hire and County League)
-These all function correctly.
+* links to external websites opening into a new page (sites for coaching, membership secretary, venue hire and County League) These all function correctly.
 ### Sign-up forms
 Forms should do the following:-